okunokentaro/ngx-testbedder/README.md

 ## Installation

-You can install `ng-testbedder` command using npm.
+You can install `ngx-testbedder` command using npm.

 ```
-$ npm install --global ng-testbedder
+$ npm install --global ngx-testbedder

 # or to local

-$ npm install --save-dev ng-testbedder
+$ npm install --save-dev ngx-testbedder

 ```